 - Give preference to semi-permanent hair dyes since they may have less concentration of chemical compounds than permanent hair dyes.
 You may also prefer plant based dyes like henna during your pregnancy.

-- You may consider adding highlights or streaks to your hair strands.
-In such cases, the dye stays on the hair and not the scalp.
+- You may consider adding highlights or streaks to give yourself a hair makeover.
+In such cases, the dye stays on the hair strands and not the scalp.

 - Wear gloves while dyeing your hair to minimize the number of chemicals absorbed by the skin.
 The chemicals may leave residues on your hands if you do not wear gloves, increasing the chances of accidental ingestion.